9 Professional Payment Reminder Templates That Always Work (2024)

 Hi Dave Lee,

-Just writing to remind you that invoice #10101 is due today.
+This is a quick payment reminder message to let you know that invoice #10101 is due today.

-If there is any difficulty in making the payment, you can just reply to this email or call us at [Phone Number].
+If you have any difficulty making the payment, you can just reply to this email or call us at [Phone Number].
 We’ll work together to get your payment settled.

 Please let us know if you have any queries.